-Until very recently, innovation wasn't considered a core competency of a construction firm.
-In fact, spending on innovation was often considered wasteful, and was consistently targeted for reduction.
-As a result of rapid adoption of digital technologies on the construction project site, a virtuous cycle has begun, whereby innovation is becoming a core differentiator, fueling additional adoption and investment.
+Until recently, innovation wasn't considered a core competency of a construction firm.
+Spending on innovation was often regarded as wasteful and was consistently targeted for reduction.
+As a result of the rapid adoption of digital technologies on the construction project site, a virtuous cycle has begun, whereby innovation is becoming a core differentiator, fueling further adoption and investment.

 3. A new focus

-This digital transformation has enabled a renewed focus within the entire construction industry on what’s most important – high-quality work, safely done.
-Owing to these technologies, we are transforming gradually into better professionals, bringing more value to our customers: “on time and within budget” is table stakes.
+This digital transformation has enabled a renewed focus within the entire construction industry on what's most important – high-quality work safely done.
+Owing to these technologies, we are gradually becoming better professionals, bringing more value to our customers: "on time and within budget" is table stakes.

 4. Relevant communication

-According to a recent survey of leaders in construction industry, they agreed that 48% of rework was caused by miscommunication.
-The use of cloud-connected mobile apps has become the norm and is accepted on most projects on the field.
-This enables communication to be accessible and clear – and with easy integration to equipment for digital layout and reality capture, the connection to the “real world” is complete, transparent and hassle-free.
+According to a recent survey of leaders in the construction industry, they agreed that 48% of rework was caused by miscommunication.
+The use of cloud-connected mobile apps has become the norm and is accepted on most projects in the field.
+This enables communication to be accessible and straightforward – and with easy integration to equipment for digital layout and reality capture, the connection to the "real world" is complete, transparent, and hassle-free.

 5. Timely Intervention

-With the use of digitalization, the exchange of information has become quicker and more effective.
-There is little to no lag between reporting the work done on site and getting it approved by the concerned authorities.
-As a result of that, piling up of incorrect stages in a project can be avoided saving a lot of time and money.
+With digitalization, the exchange of information has become quicker and more effective.
+There is little to no lag between reporting the work done on-site and getting it approved by the concerned authorities.
+As a result, piling up of incorrect stages in a project can be avoided saving a lot of time and money.

 Digitalization in the construction sector is in its very initial stage.
 Nonetheless, it is about to generate unimaginable usages and breakthroughs.
 The time is right to implement a real digital strategy.

-It is our assessment that starting another technique isn't generally an alternative, it has now gotten unavoidable.
+We assess that starting another technique isn't generally an alternative; it has become unavoidable.

-Digitalization is right now in a cycle of re-evaluating the development business, setting off a general worth movement from the value chain up to the designing and engineering capacity and down to the office the executives and activities of administrations.
+Digitalization is right now in a cycle of re-evaluating the development business, setting off a general worth movement from the value chain up to the designing and engineering capacity and down to the office, the executives, and the activities of administrations.

-It’s the right time to adopt a digital solution for the quality management of your construction project.
-We are here to help you develop this digital quality strategy and keep you updated as per the changing and continuously evolving construction industry.
+It's the right time to adopt a digital solution for the quality management of your construction project.
+We are here to help you develop this digital quality strategy and keep you updated on the changing and continuously evolving construction industry.

 Want to know more about the QC software?
 CLICK HERE to schedule a demo.